 If you’re leaning more toward the buying route but are unsure how you’ll come up with the money to buy the equipment upfront, you might consider a business equipment loan.
 If you’d rather own your equipment and save money by not leasing, there are ways to get the funding.
 Read on to learn how you can secure a business equipment loan and start putting the capital to work growing your business.

 It can depend on the cost and type of equipment in question, but a business equipment loan often requires very good to excellent credit.
 Small businesses seeking a business equipment loan should also have outstanding sales and cash flow.
-Traditional banks may not want to take the chance to lend to a small business, but some online lenders, like Fundid Capital, powered by Lendflow, have more favorable options.
+Traditional banks may not want to take the chance to lend to a small business, but some online lenders, like Lendio, have more favorable options.
+With one application, you can compare your options from 75+ different lenders.

 Traditional Lenders

-These are the banks that most are familiar with, the big finance and banking companies such as JP Morgan, Citi, Wells Fargo, etc. Traditional banks like to see strong sales and cash flow; the stronger they are, the less of a risk your business will be, and the more likely they’ll be willing to lend to you.
+These are the banks that most are familiar with, the big finance and banking companies such as JP Morgan, Citi, Wells Fargo, and your local credit union.
+Traditional banks like to see strong sales and cash flow; the stronger they are, the less of a risk your business will be, and the more likely they’ll be willing to lend to you.
 Each bank may have varying preferences in cash flow, structures, and loan rates.

 Fundid Capital Marketplace

-Fundid is a business finance platform built to help businesses grow by making access to capital easier.
-Many companies with under ten employees are denied much-needed loans by traditional big banks, and we want to change that.
+Fundid connects small businesses with the tools and resources they need to grow.
 We are partnering with lenders who are looking to serve businesses like yours.
 Find your next business lender today through our Capital Marketplace.

 Equipment loans are essential to scaling a business, and we want to help your business reach its growth potential.
 Access to capital, especially when purchasing equipment, is one of the biggest obstacles for any business looking to expand.